misovicpavle/pintos/README.md

 C program to simulate multilevel feedback queue scheduler

 # pintos
 Modifying the pintos kernel and compiling it.
-Using the algorithm to manipulate threads and change the priority scheduler.
+Using the FIFO algorithm to manipulate threads and change the priority scheduler.
 This project originates from stanfords operating systems course with pintos(https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) as a separate project

 Multi-level feedback queue scheduler Q consists of 3 linear queues, i.e., Q1, Q2, and Q3.